Skip to content

 Risk happens—"What are you going to do?”

 As a health and safety professional, you might be feeling disconnected with the wider global trade world, especially if you’re not in an epicenter of corporate business.
 However, you’re actually a vital cog in the global business machine.
 Although very few health and safety professionals can control external risks, there is opportunity for you to make an impact on what can be controlled.
-Workplace safety is a tool you can use to help mitigate the risks to your people and supply chain that you can control.
+Workplace safety is a tool you can use to help mitigate the risks to your people and supply chains that you can control.

 Workplace safety—for your people

 U.S. employers can consider following the CDC’s Total Worker Health (TWH) program to address the ongoing challenges of worker safety, health, and well-being during this long-running pandemic.
 TWH enables you to measure and assess what a worker experiences.
 It collects data to help you understand what to change and provides approaches on how to modify an environment.
-Most importantly, it encourages collaboration across traditional organisational boundaries to ensure a safe workplace.
-It’s both an acknowledgement of workers’ existing health, and initiatives to keep them healthy.
+Most importantly, it encourages collaboration across traditional organizational boundaries to ensure a safe workplace.
+It’s both an acknowledgement of workers’ existing health and initiatives to keep them healthy.

 Contractor and third-party safety—for your workplace and your supply chain